vegaprotocol/documentation/docs/node-operators/snapshots.md

 As of now the snapshots are configured to be taken every 10000 blocks on mainnet.

 ## List available snapshots
-The vega toolchain offer a subcommand to list all snapshots available locally.
-Once your node have been running for a while, you should be able to see them using the following command:
+The vega toolchain offers a subcommand to list all snapshots available locally.
+Once your node has been running for a while, you should be able to see them using the following command:
 ```
 vega snapshots --home=/path/to/vega/home
 Snapshots available: 2